Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 : The variance of the RTT estimation.

 Available Buffer Size (32 bits):
-: Available size of the receiver's buffer.
+: Available size of the receiver's buffer in packets.

 Packets Receiving Rate (32 bits):
 : The receiving rate of the packets in packets / second.

 Estimated Link Capacity (32 bits):
-: Estimated bandwidth of the link.
+: Estimated bandwidth of the link in packets per second.

 Receiving Rate (32 bits):
-: Estimated receiving rate.
+: Estimated receiving rate in bytes per second.

-The partial information of ACK control packet is acceptable.
-If the CIF has only Last Acknowledged Packet Sequence Number, it is a Lite ACK.
-The Small ACK has information till Available Buffer Size.
-Lastly, if the CIF has entire information like above diagram, it is a Full ACK.
+There are several types of ACK packets.
+The full ACK control packet is sent every 10 ms and has all the fields of {{ack-control-packet}}.
+The Lite ACK control packet includes only Last Acknowledged Packet Sequence Number field, and the Type-specific Information field should be set to 0.
+The Small ACK includes the fields up to and including the Available Buffer Size field.
+The Type-specific Information field should be set to 0.

+The sender acknowledges (see ACKACK) only the receival of Full ACK packets.

+The Lite ACK and Small packets are used in cases when the receiver should acknowledge received data packets more often than every 10 ms. This is usually needed at high data rates.
+It is up to the receiver to decide the condition and the type of ACK packet to send (Lite or Small).
+The recommendation is to send Lite ACK on every 64 received packets.

 ### NAK (Loss Report) {#ctrl-pkt-nak}

 Negative acknowledgement control packets are used to signal failed data packet deliveries.
-The receiver notifies the sender about the lost packets using the NAK packets.
+The receiver notifies the sender about lost data packets sending the NAK packets.
 The NAK packet contains a list of sequence numbers of lost packets.

 Control Type: